Teaching a new language to help win football medals

 Special Olympics: Teaching Makaton to help win football medals

-Liam is non-verbal so communicates with his teammates through Makaton, a language programme made up of symbols, signs and speech.
+Liam is non-verbal and communicates with his teammates through Makaton, a language programme made up of symbols, signs and speech.

 Video by David Cheeseman.